Subcategory: None · Core · Maths

 Compiler Optimisations (Release Builds)

-Modern C/C++ compilers support many automatic low-level optimisations which can improve the performance of the compiled code.
+Modern compilers support many automatic low-level optimisations which can improve the performance of the compiled code.
 The actual performance gain depends on your specific code, but it is not uncommon to see 5–10x speedups, and in some cases, 50x or more, especially for compute-intensive tasks.

 Read More